What is a Paragraph

 Because it’s impossible to explain something without examples, pictures are utilized in almost every type of communication and its functions, including in academics, business, and everyday life.

-Support in Illustration
+Support in Illustrative Paragraphs

 In the illustration, supporting facts and examples are used to assist readers to grasp your main idea.
 The easiest method to produce strong descriptive examples is to use one or more of the prewriting procedures.
 Begin by writing down all of the instances that come to mind.
 Then look over your examples and choose the ones that will be the best writing that assists your readers in understanding what you’re trying to express.

-Organization in Illustration
+Organization in Illustrative Paragraphs

 The order of significance is frequently used in illustration, with the most powerful example coming last.
 If the instances are provided in chronological sequence, they might also be sorted by period.

-Let the readers know if you’re starting a new example or transitioning from one to the next.
+Note: Let the readers know if you’re starting a new example or transitioning from one to the next.

-3. Descriptive Types of Paragraphs
+3. Descriptive Paragraph

 A description is a piece of writing that paints a vivid and accurate image of the subject.
 A description is an act of expressing your sentiments about someone, somewhere, or something in words, generally using the five senses: touch, hearing, sight, taste, and smell.